-You are not authorized to make your own recording of this class.
-Classes will be recorded on Echo 360 and at my discretion I will allow access.
+You are not authorized to make your own recording of this class but may make a recording of your exercises.
+Classes will be recorded on Echo 360 and at my discretion I will allow access to class recordings.
 It is an Honor Code violation to create or distribute recordings when the instructor has prohibited either action [Honor Code I.E.1.g].